Horospherical stacks and stacky coloured fans: Introduction

-In Section \ref{sec:horospherical stacks and stacky coloured fans} we give formal definitions of these main objects described above and we show how they correspond to each other.
-To relate a stacky coloured fan $(\Sigma^c,\beta)$ to a horospherical stack $[X/K]$, one should think of the coloured fan $\Sigma^c$ as controlling the horospherical variety $X$ (using the Luna-Vust theory), and the map $\beta:N\to L$ as controlling the subgroup $K$.
+In \cref{sec:horospherical stacks and stacky coloured fans} we give formal definitions of these main objects described above and we show how they correspond to each other.
+Given a stacky coloured fan $(\Sigma^c,\beta)$, we can produce an associated horospherical $G$-stack $\calX_{\Sigma^c,\beta}$ (see \cref{subsec:stacky coloured fan to horospherical stack}); in terms of the quotient presentation $[X/K]$, one should think of the coloured fan $\Sigma^c$ as controlling the horospherical variety $X$ (using the Luna-Vust theory), and the map $\beta:N\to L$ as controlling the subgroup $K$.